Experimental relativistic zero-knowledge proofs: Methods

 \subsection{Protocol}

+In this section we describe the protocol we implemented together with the strategy used by the verifiers, which gives rise to the number of rounds presented in the main text.
+All this is adapted from the very similar though more complex protocol presented in Ref.~\cite{CMS+19}.

-Let us first recall the zero-knowledge proof as proposed in Ref.~\cite{CMS+19}.
-The notations are the same as in the main text.
-Initially the two provers pre-agree on random three-colourings $c_k(n)\in\{0,1,2\}$ and randomisers $b_k(n)\in\{0,1,2\}$ for $k\in V$ and $n$ labelling the round.
-A round is illustrated in Figs~\ref{fig:round} and consists in (i) each verifier providing their prover with an edge $(i,j)=e\in E$ and two randomisers $(r,s)\in\{1,2\}$, (ii) each prover answering ${a_1\equiv b_i\cdot r+c_i\pmod3}$ and ${a_2\equiv b_j\cdot s+c_j\pmod3}$, and (iii) the two verifiers checking the provers' answers as described in the next two paragraphs.
-If none of the parties abort the protocol, then we repeat rounds until a certain security parameter in reached.
-As in the main text, the verifiers have two ways of checking the provers' answers.
+The protocol involves two verifiers and two provers.
+Initially the two provers pre-agree on random three-colourings $c_k(n)\in\{0,1,2\}$ for $k\in V$ and $n$ identifying the round.
+In the following, the dependency in $n$ will be omitted for conciseness.
+For all vertex $k$ they also choose two labellings $\ell_k^0$ and $\ell_k^1$ such that the equality ${\ell_k^0+\ell_k^1\equiv c_k \pmod3}$ holds.
+Recall that the labellings $\ell^0$ and $\ell^1$ do not need to have different values on adjacent vertices.
+A round is then illustrated in Fig.~\ref{fig:round} and consists in (i)~the first, resp.~second, verifier providing their prover with an edge $\{i,j\}\in E$, resp.~$\{i',j'\}$, and a bit $b\in\{0,1\}$, resp.~$b'$, (ii)~the first, resp.~second, prover answering $(\ell_i^b,\ell_j^b)$, resp.~$(\ell_{i'}^{b'},\ell_{j'}^{b'})$, and (iii)~the two verifiers checking the provers' answers as described in the next two paragraphs.
+If none of the parties abort the protocol, then we repeat rounds until a certain security level is reached, see below.
+The verifiers' tests follow two different paths.

 On the one hand, the verifiers can check that the provers do indeed know that the graph is three-colourable.
-This test is done when both verifiers send the same random edge $e=(i,j)=(i',j')=e'\in E$ and when $(r',s')=(-r,-s)$.
-Then the answers $(a_1,a_2)$ and $(a'_1,a'_2)$ of the two provers are accepted if and only if $a_1+a'_1\not\equiv a_2+a'_2\pmod3$.
+This test is done when both verifiers send the same random edge ${e=\{i,j\}=\{i',j'\}=e'\in E}$ and when $b\neq b'$.
+Then the answers $(a_1,a_2)$ and $(a'_1,a'_2)$ of the two provers are accepted if and only if ${a_1+a'_1\not\equiv a_2+a'_2\pmod3}$.

 On the other hand, the verifiers can test the consistency of the provers' answers.
-When the edges sent do share at least one vertex (say, $i=i'$) and when the corresponding randomisers are equal ($r=r'$), then the verifiers accept if and only if the answers of the two provers are equal ($a_{i}=a_{i'}'$).
-This test typically prevents the provers from answering in a way that ignores the edges asked but only aims at passing the previous test.
+When the edges sent share at least one vertex (say, $i=i'$) and when the bits sent are equal ($b=b'$), then the verifiers accept if and only if the corresponding answers of the two provers are equal ($a_1=a'_1$).
+This test prevents the provers from answering in a way that would take no account of the edges asked but would only aim at passing the previous check.

+For honest verifiers and honest provers (when the graph is three-colourable), it is easy to see that following the protocol will always lead to acceptance.
+This property of the protocol is referred to as \emph{completeness}.